luickk/MlAstConcurrencyAnalyser/README.md

 Note: Throwing Ml against NP complete problems is nothing new, in this case it's especially difficult because tripping a certain kind of concurrency issues can take a long time, which is suboptimal for Ml training.

+## Abstract Flow of operations

+The data on which the model gets trained is simple python code that is encoded as SICCL which is a graph that contains all information (mutex/ var/ thread ids) which contains all abstract relative information required to detect a possible race condition.
+The model's output is an action with which it can change mutex id's with the SICCL graph so that possible race conditions get fixed.
+After every iteration, the SICCL graph is converted to python code and executed.
+The generated python code includes a loop for every thread, which increases every variable by one.
+That way, since array variables are not atomic, if the accumulated loop count of all threads in which a variable is present, does not equal its own value, we know that there is a possible concurrency issue.
+That way of measuring works great and since the deviation isn't binary but very scalar it's a great learning basis for the model.

 # Todo

-- [x] Approximating feasibility of the project
+- [x] 1.
+Approximating feasibility of the project
     - Creating an abstract formal language describing different concurrency configurations(from which a python program is generated) seems to be possible
     - Building a graph from compile and runtime data is possible and has been done by thread/ mem sanitizers (as real model input samples)
-- [x] Writing a simulation environment that generates a concurrent program from an SICCL like abstraction
+- [x] 2.
+Writing a simulation environment that generates a concurrent program from an SICCL like abstraction
-- [x] Putting it all together....
+- [x] 3.
+Putting it all together
+- [] 4.
+Finding the necessary complexity of SICCL such that it is complex enough to resemble most code converted, but not too complex that it would overwhelm the model.

 ## Log Book